Safeguarding and Child Protection

 If your child has a medical appointment during the school day, please inform the school office two days before and we will arrange the necessary forms.

 If your child is fit enough to attend school but needs to take medicine at regular intervals, such as Calpol, Ibuprofen, antibiotics or cough medicine, please contact the school office.
-By giving written consent, Mrs Denton, our First Aider, will be able to give the medicine to your child.
+By giving written consent, one of our First Aider, will be able to give the medicine to your child.
 The school office should also be contacted if your child needs to take medicine for illnesses like Diabetes or Asthma.
 You will be asked to give clear, written instructions for the administration and your written consent.